acidiney/dev.acidineydias/README.md

 ## 💻 Project

-This is my personal website, made with Nuxt JS.
+This is Acidiney Dias personal website, made with Nuxt JS.

 ## Layout